ILIAS-eLearning/ILIAS/Services/Mail/README.md

 This class is used to create a mail sent by the ILIAS system.
-The implementation is used by several modules/services to create it own mails.
+The implementation is used by several modules/services to create their own mails.

 ```php
 $mail = new \ilSystemNotification();